opendevstack/opendevstack.github.io/doc/troubleshooting.md

 # The terminal is empty when using vagrant ssh in cygwin

-By default cygwin uses the ssh client from it's msys environment Use "VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh " to tell cygwin to use it's embedded ssh-client
+By default cygwin uses the ssh client from it's msys environment You can use "VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh" on Windows 10 to tell cygwin to use windows's ssh-client

 Source: https://github.com/hashicorp/vagrant/issues/9143#issuecomment-343311263